dreamfactorysoftware/angular2-sdk/README.md

 #Example API calls

-The dreamfactory for Angular2 has a base http service, an interceptor and a login module which takes care of attaching authorization headers to every outgoing request.
+The dreamfactory for Angular 2 has a base http service, an interceptor and a login module which takes care of attaching authorization headers to every outgoing request.
 Hence BaseHttpRequest module should be imported in every component that wants to make api calls.

-Angular2 does not encourage to use globals hence as a workaround in the BaseHttpService we have a http object which will be used for every http api call.
+Angular 2 does not encourage to use globals hence as a workaround in the BaseHttpService we have a http object which will be used for every http api call.
 The login module will have following code which takes care of setting default headers for all requests